zebu-ram-panda/btsigner/README.md

 ## Features

-- Simple, focused design with minimal dependencies
+- **Simple, focused design** with minimal dependencies
+- **Secure key management**
+  - Encrypted storage with strong password-based encryption
-- Secure key management with encrypted storage
+  - Multiple key management options (single key or keystore with multiple keys)
+  - Import keys from Bittensor wallet files
+  - Key zeroing in memory when no longer needed
+- **Multi-key support**
+  - Support for managing up to 256 keys in a keystore
+  - Ability to select keys by ID for signing operations
+  - Default key selection for simplified operations
-- TLS/mTLS support for secure communication
+- **TLS/mTLS support** for secure communication
+  - Configurable cipher suites and TLS versions
+  - Optional client certificate authentication
+- **gRPC API** for efficient remote signing
+  - Get public keys and addresses
+  - Sign extrinsics with specific keys
+  - Check server health

+- **Configurable logging** with JSON or console formats
-- Prometheus metrics for monitoring
+- **CLI client** for testing and manual operations
-- Health check endpoint
+- **Comprehensive test suite** with integration tests
-- Docker and Kubernetes ready
+- **Docker and Kubernetes ready**

 ## Quick Start